Utah Administrative Code

 - Authorizing, Implemented, or Interpreted Law

-C. In accordance with legislative intent these rules provide for the safety and health of workers and for the administration of this chapter by the Utah Occupational Safety and Health Division of the Labor Commission.
+C. In accordance with legislative intent, these rules provide for the safety and health of workers and for the administration of this chapter by UOSH.

-These rules consist of the administrative procedures of the Utah Occupational Safety and Health Division, incorporating by reference applicable federal standards from 29 CFR 1904, 1908, 1910 and 1926, and the Utah initiated occupational safety and health standards found in Utah Administrative Code R614-1 through R614-7.
+These rules consist of administrative procedures of UOSH, incorporating by reference applicable federal standards from 29 CFR 1904, 1908, 1910 and 1926, and the Utah initiated occupational safety and health standards found in Utah Administrative Code (UAC) R614-1 through R614-10.

 A. "Access" means the right and opportunity to examine and copy.

-C. "Administrator" means the director of the Division.
+C. "Administrator" means the director of UOSH.

-F. "Commission" means the Utah Labor Commission.
+F. "Commission" means the Labor Commission.

 H. "Days" means calendar days, including Saturdays, Sundays, and holidays.
 The day of receipt of any notice shall not be included, and the last day of any time frame shall be included.
 If the last day of any time period is a Saturday, Sunday, or legal holiday, the period continues to run until the end of the next day that is not a Saturday, Sunday or legal holiday.

-L. Employee medical record
+K. Employee medical record.

 1. "Employee medical record" means a record concerning the health status of an employee which is made or maintained by a physician, nurse, or other health care personnel, or technician including: